ryan8614/CITS5206-Capstone/Handover Documentation/DeveloperHandover.md

 ```

 ## Design Changes
-The initial plan of this project was to create the accommodation using Bootstrap and allow users to upload excel files to update the accommodation map.
-However, during development, we discovered that this plan is not good enough to ensure a more flexible and responsive update.
-So we decided to change the work flow to use JSON and Handsontable to build accommodation maps and contact lists.
-This allows us to create a more flexible and responsive update.
-More details can be found in DesignChanges.md under main branch.
+During the initial planning phase, our approach was to build the accommodation map using Bootstrap and allow users to upload Excel files to update the map dynamically.
+However, as development progressed, we identified several limitations with this approach, particularly in terms of interactivity, flexibility, and maintaining responsiveness across different screen sizes.

+To address these challenges, we revised the workflow and adopted a new strategy using JSON data structures and Handsontable, a JavaScript-based spreadsheet component.
+This updated solution enables a more dynamic, interactive, and maintainable system for managing both the accommodation layout and the associated contact lists.

+This change significantly improves the system's scalability and user experience, particularly when handling frequent updates or custom data views.

+For further technical details and rationale behind this design decision, please refer to DesignChanges.md in the main branch of the repository.

 ## Detailed Handover Documents
 Detailed handover documents of key features, components, APIs, scripts etc. are listed within each folder as below: